 364 Freeport Rd

-A feature on Guy Fieri’s Diners, Drive-Ins, and Dives, Stalite Lounge is a hidden Pittsburgh gem.
+A feature on Guy Fieri’s Diners, Drive-Ins, and Dives, Starlite Lounge is a hidden Pittsburgh gem.
 To quote Instagram user @netsirksaah, “If you know, you really do know.”
 The bar even notes that their pierogies are like nothing you’ve ever tasted before.
 And they’re huge, to boot.
 Try their flavors of Potato and Cheese, Spinach and Feta, and Jalapeño and Cheddar.
 Or, pick up a Polish Platter with pierogies, kielbasa, haluski, and sauerkraut.

 Forgotten Taste